|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 On February 10, 2009, the student group Students for Life invited pro-life author and lecturer Jose Ruba to speak at StFX.
 The club’s president, Lara Lavelle, commended the University administration for ensuring that the event was able to take place.
 Ruba’s presentation at neighboring Saint Mary’s University in Halifax a week earlier had to be cancelled at its original location due to protesters making Ruba’s talk impossible to hear.

-In light of the controversy at St. Mary’s University, StFX administration made apparent efforts to ensure that Ruba’s presentation on February 10 would not be stopped by similar protests.
+In light of the controversy at Saint Mary’s University, StFX administration made apparent efforts to ensure that Ruba’s presentation on February 10 would not be stopped by similar protests.
 Campus security personnel were ordered to monitor the event so that the presentation could run without interruption.

 On December 13, 2006, StFX University President Sean Riley released the following statement: